Hamilton and North-Western Railway: Merger with Northern

-The next year, the rapidly expanding Grand Trunk purchased a controlling interest in the N&NW, and a completed the takeover on 24 January 1888.
+The next year, the rapidly expanding Grand Trunk purchased a controlling interest in the N&NW, and completed the takeover on 24 January 1888.
 This formed the basis of the company's Toronto-area network, and was soon joined by new east–west lines to compete with the CP.

 Closure

 As part of the Grand Trunk's 1918 bankruptcy, the line eventually became part of the Canadian National Railway in 1923.
 Service along the H&NW route was reduced from two to one trains a day, and in 1930 the passenger stations at Duntroon and Glen Huron were closed.
 During the following years, the section from Beeton to Collingwood became the Alliston Subdivision, while the mainline from Hamilton to Barrie became the Milton Subdivision.

 In 1955, CNR received permission to stop daily service on the Alliston Subdivision.
 By this time it was the subject of jokes about its poor construction.
 The rails were very lightweight at 56 pound/yard, and it was said the contractor saved money by backfilling with trees which then rotted and left the line in very rough condition.
 A joke was that speed was limited to 60 mph - 20 forward, 20 side-to-side, and 20 up-and-down.

 The last daily train on the Alliston Subdivision ran on 29 October 1955.
 In April 1956 the line between Alliston and Creemore was lifted, leaving the main line into Barrie complete, along with what amounted to spurs from Collingwood to Creemore and Beeton and Alliston.
 The northern section in Collingwood became part of the Meaford Subdivision, the CNR name for the original Northern route into town, while the southern section became part of the Milton Subdivision.